eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_36a<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-If the exact time of the issuance of an attestation or the beginning or end of its validity period is relevant for the use case, the applicable Rulebook SHALL specify one or more selectively disclosable attribute(s) containing a timestamp with the required precision.
+If the exact time of the issuance of an attestation or the beginning or end of its validity period is relevant for the use case, the applicable Attestation Rulebook SHALL specify one or more selectively disclosable attribute(s) containing a timestamp with the required precision.

 *Note: a) An example of this may be a vehicle registration attestation indicating the date and time (down to the second) at which a car changed ownership and therefore legal responsibility. b) This requirement ensures that requirement ISSU_36 can be complied with without running into challenges related to the use case.*